-For FHS Arabic: Further/special subject papers: Harems, homes and streets: Gender and space in the Middle East (texts all in English translation); al-Nahda: Literature and cultural activism in the Arab 19th Century (primary texts in Arabic); (proposed): Fiction and feminism in Egypt
+Recently, these (combined) option papers have been: Gender and space in the Middle East (texts all in English translation); al-Nahda: Literature and cultural activism in the Arab 19th Century (primary texts in Arabic).

-As an active literary translator, mostly of contemporary Arabic fiction into English, I also write on issues of translation and have been carrying out some practice-based and activist-oriented research on contemporary practices of Arabic literary translation, especially first-author/second-author [translator] interactions and the politics of publishing and marketing.
-As an aspect of this, I devote time to training and mentoring emerging translators.
+I am an active literary translator, mostly of contemporary Arabic fiction into English, and a translation activist concerned with literary translators’ conditions of work and their visibility (or not).
+I have written on issues of translation and have conducted some practice-based and activist-oriented research on contemporary practices of Arabic literary translation, especially first-author/second-author [translator] interactions and the politics of publishing and marketing.

 Classes of Ladies of Cloistered Spaces: Writing Feminist History through Biography in Fin-de-Siècle Egypt.
 Edinburgh: Edinburgh University Press, 2015.